HD: Customer Demand Fueling Operator Ambitions – EXTENDED

 Eutelsat equates its growth in broadcasting HD channels to adding 100 SD channels, based on the comparison that HDTV broadcasting requires 2.5 times more bandwidth than SD digital TV channels.
 This ratio has all broadasters looking at ways to make broadcasting HD more efficient, and Jackson says advancements in compression technologies is making HD a more vibrant market.
 “We are seeing technologies such as MPEG-4 and high order modulation technologies like DVB-S2 becoming more mainstream.
 The interesting thing about MPEG-4 is it does allow programmers distributing in HD compression savings.
 The consumer devices are very high-quality sets, so for the first time, you have people with television sets in their living room that in some cases exceeds the quality of sets that professional engineers use for monitoring.
 The days of programmers being able to overly compress a signal in order to save money by jamming a lot of content into a transponder are diminishing.
 Everyone realizes you have to send a high-quality signal,” he says.

 Ateme, a French technology company, is trying to take advantage for this demand for HD content, and Michel Artières, the company’s CEO, says Ateme is “seeing a lot of activity in the IPTV and satellite-IP hybrid space with operators expanding or launching their HD services and so requiring an H.264 solution that gives them the best use of bandwidth and video quality to do so.”
 In terms of where it can make a difference for satellite players, Artières says, “We expect to see exponential growth in the amount of HD content being made available over the coming year as HD becomes the standard for all new content.
-Meanwhile, services such as [video on demand] will increasingly be offered in BluRay quality as more and more consumers have the right devices to view content in this quality.
+Meanwhile, services such as will increasingly be offered in BluRay quality as more and more consumers have the right devices to view content in this quality.

 Pace, which supplies set-top boxes to satellite pay-TV operators, says the majority of set-top boxes it now ships are HD.
 “In the first half of 2009, 57 percent of the boxes Pace shipped were HD.
 In the second half of this year, we’re expecting this to rise to 80 percent.
 If you look at our numbers, you will see shipments of SD [personal video recorders] begin to tail-off as the demand for HD products rises.
 Many of our existing customers are now talking to us about phasing out SD products completely as part of their transition over to HD,” says CEO Neil Gaydon.
 He expects Pace to have a banner year in terms of HD shipments in 2010.
 “Despite the concept being around for some 20 years, the pace of HD growth has been relatively slow.
 Only now has all the technology come together at affordable price points for HD to work such as studio acquisition, data management, uplinks, satellite capacity, set-top boxes and applications.
 Pace understands the operators’ time scales and we are now seeing them vigorously launch HD services in higher volumes.
 Shipments of HD products in 2010 will be significantly higher.”